Homemade Yellow Pea Soup

 Water to more than cover the ingredients

-Add the soaked and rinsed peas and ham bone into a soup kettle.
+Add the soaked and rinsed peas and ham bone into a soup kettle with bay leaves.
 Fill with water to more than cover the peas and meat.

 There is nothing like coming home to delicious homemade soup.